MixMix: All You Need for Data-Free Compression Are Feature and Data Mixing: Experiments

 \subsection{Ablation Study}

 In this section, we study the design choice of Feature Mixing (denoted as FMix) and Data Mixing (denoted as DMix).
 We verify the number of features we mixed and the usage of DMix during image synthesis.
 We test it on ResNet-50 structured pruning.
 Table~\ref{tab_ablation} presents the results of ablation experiments.
 We can find that large $m^{\prime}$ is helpful to increase the image quality for compression.
 However, we did not obtain significant accuracy improvement when $m^{\prime}$ is higher than 3.
 As for DMix, we find it can consistently improve the performance of image synthesis.
 However, when $m^{\prime}=4$, the improvement is also trivial.
 This result can be improved by more hyper-parameter tuning.
 Nevertheless, the effectiveness of MixMix is still evident, and in this work, we mainly use $m^{\prime}=3$ with DMix to synthesize data by taking the synthesis time into consideration.
-Since the batch size for image synthesis can only be set to 8 for each GPU when $m^{\prime}=4$.